nicoboyce/nicoboycedotcom/gear.md

 ### Photography and video

 I primarily use a pair of Nikon DLSRs, specifically the D3300 and the D300S.
 For me it often makes sense to be a bit behind the curve.
-If you always use the latest and greatest then it can be very expensive indeed.
+If you always use the latest and greatest then photography can be very expensive indeed.
 For now, it's skill and time rather than gear which limits my photography!

 These are equipped with a range of Nikkor lenses.
-Most of my shots I use the Nikon AF-P DX NIKKOR 70-300mm f/4.5-6.3G ED VR and I'll also carry an 15-55mm.
-If you're just starting out shooting Nikon DX DLSRs (which would be a strange choice but I'd back it) then the 18-200mm with VR could be your only lens if you take care of it.
+Most of my shots I use the Nikon AF-P DX NIKKOR 70-300mm f/4.5-6.3G ED VR and I'll also carry a 15-55mm.
 The telezoom has a Hoya circular polarising filter on the end.

 ![Nico in the wild.](/public/img/snap.jpg)
 *Nico in the wild.*